-- a.
-Which statement is an example of a "new expression of antisemitism"?
-Cite specific words or phrases from the passage to support your choice. - b.
-Which statement is an example of a "new expression of antisemitism," based on old ideas?
-Cite specific words or phrases from the passage to support your choice. - c.
-Which statement is an example of a "classic expression of antisemitism"?
-Cite specific words or phrases from the passage to support your choice.
+QUESTIONS A) Which statement is an passage to support your example of a "new expression of antisemitism"?
+Cite specific words or phrases from the r choice. example of a "new expression of antisemitism based on old ideas"?
+Cite specific words or ge to support your choice. c) Which statement is an o example of a "classic expression of antisemitism"?
+Cite specific words or phrases from your choice.